abcsds/wiimote-pwm/README.md

  - wiimote

 ### Software
-This code uses linux bluetooth module and (pi-blaster)[https://github.com/sarfata/pi-blaster], they should be installed as specified here before running the program.
-The (installation script)[#installation-script] runs these installations for you.
+This code uses linux bluetooth module and [pi-blaster](https://github.com/sarfata/pi-blaster), they should be installed as specified here before running the program.
+The [installation script](#installation-script) runs these installations for you.

 ## Manual Installation